Unwavering Pacemaker Implantation Surgery in Nagercoil

 Infection at the Site of the Incision

-This is a rare but severe complication that can occur if bacteria enter the place where the pacemaker has been placed.
+This is a rare but severe complication that can occur if bacteria enter where the pacemaker has been placed.

 Bleeding at the Incision Site